- Terezin Memorial

 The foundations of the collections were laid by those items obtained from various institutions and former prisoners in connection with the creation of the first museum exhibition, which was opened in May 1949.
-The comprised primarily documents and objects brought from the Military Historical Institute in Prague.
-Care for the collections gained a firmer footing, however, only in 1960, when a professional member of staff was taken on and the first inventory book drawn up.
+It comprised primarily documents and objects brought from the Military Historical Institute in Prague.
+Care for the collections gained a firmer footing, however, only in 1960, when a professional member of staff was employed and the first inventory book drawn up.
 Initially the three-dimensional pieces and written material were looked after at the same site, which later became the foundation of the collections department.
-In 1965 the archive was separated off, and three years later the photographic was separated from this.
-The archive and photographic archive are now part of the documentation department.
-The archive collections are not large, because by the time the Memorial had started to make acquisitions much evidence that would have been of interest had already been gathered in other archives, both in this country and abroad (e.g. at the Jewish Museum in Prague, the State Central Archive in Prague and Yad Vashem in Jerusalem).
+In 1965, the archive was separated from the collections department, and three years later the photographic was separated from the archive.
+The archive and photographic archive are now part of the Memorial's documentation department.
+The archival collections are not large, because by the time the Memorial had started to make acquisitions much evidence that would have been of interest had already been gathered in other archives, both in the Czech Republic and abroad (e.g. at the Jewish Museum in Prague, the State Central Archive in Prague and Yad Vashem in Jerusalem).
 The collections of the Terezín Memorial were built up primarily from items obtained as gifts or purchased from former prisoners (or their relatives), and to a lesser extent articles transferred from other institutions.